apache/geode-examples/clientSecurity/README.md

         $ ../gradlew run

 5. Stop the cluster using the script `scripts/stop.gfsh`.
-For convenience, you can run this script with the command:
+You can run this script with the command:

         $ ../gradlew stop